Healthy Homemade Ice Cream (with Coconut Sugar)

 • Cream – Heavy cream or whipping cream both work great!

-• Milk – For the richest ice cream, use full-fat milk.
+• Milk – For the richest ice cream, use full-fat dairy milk.
 In a pinch, you could use some 2% milk, but the ice cream won’t be as creamy.

 • Coconut sugar – The natural sweetener in this ice cream.